civicrm/civicrm-core/ext/afform/docs/embed.md

 In the [quick-start example](quickstart.md), we registered a new route (`"server_route": "civicrm/hello-world"`) -- this created a simple, standalone page with the sole purpose of displaying the `helloworld` form.
 What if we want to embed the form somewhere else -- e.g. as a dialog inside an event-listing or membership directory?
-Afforms are actualy *re-usable sub-forms*.
+Afforms are actually *re-usable sub-forms*.

 How does this work?
 Every `afform` is an *AngularJS directive*.
 For example, `helloworld` can be embedded with: